-The client is a hospitality company with several boutique hotels around the UK.
-Management cited seasonal revenue generation as a key challenge, and also expressed longer-term concerns about the changing hospitality environment.
+The management cited seasonal revenue generation as a key challenge and expressed longer-term concerns about the changing hospitality environment.

-Our consultants conducted a business analysis inventorying the client’s strengths and weaknesses before formulating a tailored marketing strategy.
-Our approach focused on customised offers, getting the hotels listed on leading hospitality platforms, a rebrand and a new digital marketing strategy.
-We implemented these changes over two years, dividing the process up into four key phases:
+BRIDCON’s approach focused on customised offers, getting the hotels listed on leading hospitality platforms, rebranding and a new digital marketing strategy.
+We implemented these changes over a 15 months period, dividing the process up into four key phases:

-Initiation: We conducted competition and market analyses, feasibility studies and risk assessments.
+- Initiation: Competition and market analyses, feasibility studies and risk assessments were conducted.

-Planning: In consultation with the client, we developed and redefined the scope of the project.
-We then moved to sourcing and allocating resources and mapping out the company journey.
-At this stage, we involved key stakeholders in various financial and procurement decisions.
+- Planning: We then moved to source and distributed resources, mapping out the company journey.
+At this stage, we involved key stakeholders in various acquisition processes.

-Implementation: In this phase, we implemented and monitored our strategies.
-We recruited and trained new personnel as well as formulating new performance indicators and working procedures.
-Our marketing strategy, which involved implementing offers to match client purchase behaviour, was put into effect.
-Based on our success at this stage in the project, the client asked us to extend the scope of our brief to include creating new revenue streams.
-We opened the hotels for B2B and corporate functions, as well as community events in the Food and Beverage sector.
+- Implementation: Our marketing strategy, which included implementing offers to match client purchase behaviour, was put into effect.
+Based on our accomplishments at this stage in the project, the client requested an extension in the scope of work to include creating new revenue streams.
+As a result, we facilitated access for B2B, corporate functions and community events in the Food and Beverage sector.
 These extra revenue streams used existing resources to maximise profits.

-Closure: Our consultants moved to a supervisory and advisory role as we approached handover.
+- Closure: in this stage, BRIDCON’s consultants moved to a supervisory and advisory role as we approached handover.

 With our consultants implementing new revenue streams for the client, profits increased by 30%.
-The hotel occupancy rate throughout the year was stabilised to 93% month-to-month in off-season, while brand awareness and CSR involvement improved dramatically.
+The hotel occupancy rate throughout the year was stabilised at 70% month-to-month, while brand awareness and CSR involvement improved dramatically.